 After spending four years on the road, Seattle-based band The Head and the Heart separated for a well-deserved break.
-When they reunited in 2016, they wrote their most ambitious album to date, an album they’ve performed on their “Signs of Light” tour.
+When they reunited in 2016, they wrote their most ambitious album to date.

 The Head and the Heart gave an intimate performance Sunday night at the Tabernacle, the same venue that has hosted Adele, Eminem and Prince.
 Although The Head and the Heart does not hold the same name recognition, the band has perfected its art, seamlessly blending campfire melodies and soulful ballads.